From Big Bang to algorithm

 Smart algorithms and powerful processors are just as essential for astronomy as big telescopes.
 Astronomers at Leiden University therefore constantly operate at the interface between astronomy and data science.

 What happened immediately after the Big Bang?
 How do black holes and galaxies form?
 How do all the stars in our galaxy move in relation to one another?
-To answer questions of this kind, astronomers use not only enormous telescopes and other measuring equipment; they also use computers and smart algorithms to process the gigantic mountain of data produced by these instruments.
+To answer questions of this kind, astronomers do not just use enormous telescopes and other measuring equipment; they also use computers and smart algorithms to process the gigantic mountain of data produced by these instruments.
 This is why data science plays such a crucial role for Leiden astronomers.

 Origin of black holes